mukulele/raspberry/README.md

 * Ser2net is not used
 * Can     will setup the CANbus hardware
 * Wifi    hotspot for local access when internet connectivity is down
-* Simcom  IOT Sim7000 for 1nce
+* Uart    Sim7000 and PPP
 * Gpsd    noname usb device with gpxlogger and NMEA stream on port 2947

 Some extended Script for a ready System